Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/python_kernel_op.md

 return op.InferAndTryRun().SoleOutputBlob()
 ```

-The `InferAndTryRun` completes the derivation and returns `UserOp`.
-If the result is only one output, use `SoleOutputBlob` to get the unique output.
+The `InferAndTryRun` completes the inference and returns `UserOp`.
+If the result is the sole output, use `SoleOutputBlob` to get the unique output.
 Otherwise use `RemoteBlobList` to get a list with multiple outputs.

 ## Implementing the Kernel with Python
-As described at the beginning of this article, Op is only a logical concept and the real calculations need to be done in the Kernel.
+As described at the beginning of this article, Op is only a logical concept and the real computation need to be done in the Kernel.
 In OneFlow, it can be implemented in both C++ and Python.This article only describes the accessible implementations of the Python Kernel.
 To implement the Kernel in C++, please refer to [Extending Op with C++](./user_op.md).

 In order to provide the Python Kernel for the `user_relu` we set up previously, we need to create a `user_relu_py_kernel.py` file with the following contents: